-The length of a graduate program varies by specialty and college, but generally for the Bachelor's educated nurse an additional 30 credit hours will be required to complete the Master's degree for most specialties.
+The length of an RN to MSN program varies by specialty and college, but generally, for the Bachelor's educated nurse an additional 30 credit hours will be required to complete the Master's degree for most specialties.
 For the Associate's educated nurse, an additional 60 credit hours will be required.
-That is, 30 credit hours for the Bachelor's and 30 credit hours for the Master's degree.
+That is 30 credit hours for the Bachelor’s and 30 credit hours for the Master's degree.

 Each semester is roughly 12-15 credit hours of full-time school, so a BSN to MSN degree may be completed in about 1-3 years.
 Some specialties require clinical hours which will add time to the completion of the degree.

-The MSN curriculum depends on the chosen specialty.
+The RN to MSN curriculum depends on the chosen specialty.

-The Nurse Practitioner curriculum has a core focus of wellness, preventions, and holistic healing.
-The NP is trained to treat the patient as a whole person not just a disease.
+The Nurse Practitioner curriculum has a core focus on wellness, prevention, and holistic healing.
+The NP is trained to treat the patient as a whole person not just as a disease.
 A focus on nutrition, medications, exercise, maintaining good health, and treating disease processes quickly and effectively is at the core of this training.
-Many nurses who have cared for patient with advanced diseases may find reward in helping others to prevent these illnesses from advancing.
-Educating patients and helping them create a solid plan for creating and maintaining a healthy lifestyle may be rewarding.
+Many nurses who have cared for patients with advanced diseases may find reward in helping others to prevent these illnesses from advancing.
+Educating patients and helping them create a solid plan for creating and maintaining a healthy lifestyle can be very fulfilling.

 Nurse Practitioner students learn how to: